naszilla/tabzilla/README.md

 # Python Environments

 This repository uses four conda python environments, which are also defined in the TabSurvey dockerfiles.
 We need to use different environments because some algorithms have different requirements.
-These four environments are specified in files created using command `conda env export`.
+These four environments are specified in files created using command `conda env export --no-builds > {env name}.yml`.

 Each environment is specified in a yml file:
 - [`conda_envs/sklearn.yml`](conda_envs/sklearn.yml)